Pontyclun Institute Athletic Club

 Pontyclun Institute and Athletic Club comprises of a main building with bowling green and car parking behind.
 It can be found on Castan Road in Pontyclun.

-By 1941 it had acquired a bowling green and tennis courts and in the the late 1950’s the Institute had fallen on lean times and a decision was taken to rename it the Pontyclun Athletic Club, which would cater for soccer, rugby and cricket as well.
+By 1941 it had acquired a bowling green and tennis courts though in the late 1950’s the Institute had fallen on lean times and a decision was taken to rename it the Pontyclun Athletic Club, which would also cater for soccer, rugby and cricket.

 For more information about the history of the community of Pontyclun please visit our online museum